Tax Technology Resource Center

 - Reality Check: Virtual Currency and its Tax Ramifications, The Tax Adviser: This article describes a few key aspects of virtual currency, its tax ramifications and what tax practitioners need to know about it.

 - CPAs’ Top 5 Questions About Blockchain, Cryptocurrencies, Journal of Accountancy: This article discusses ways CPAs can leverage this new technology to improve client service.

-- Blockchain Implications for Tax webcast and CPE self-study: Learn about blockchain technology and how to master current tax issues, anticipate new challenges and create value for yourself and your clients with this new technology.
+- Blockchain and Virtual Currency Implications for Tax CPE Self-Study: Learn about blockchain technology and how to master current tax issues, anticipate new challenges and create value for yourself and your clients with this new technology.